scottcoughlin2014/UtilityFunctionWebapp/varibleApp/VaribleApplication/README.md

 templates, html. and css code to build a webpage

 Information on the rest of the things can be found in their respective files

+Update 7/31/17: I have tried to do reasearch and work for dealing with widgets, forms, and input in general.
+I will need templates to work for anything to be testable.
+I have tried to build an initial copy of what the forms and template will look like.